bitvijays/umbrella-wiki/source/0_Introduction.rst

 - Once the machine learning algorithm detects that a street light is not working as intended, an alert is sent to the street care team, meaning they can monitor street lights passively whilst undertaking other tasks.
 - The service allows the street care team to check the street lights' status in real-time without travelling to the street lights themselves.

-The Benefits
+Benefits
-""""""""""""
+""""""""
-- Reduction in man hours, vehicle maintenance and fuel will translate into cost reductions for the street care team.
+- Reduction in person-hours, vehicle maintenance and fuel will translate into cost reductions for the street care team.
 - Monitor the real-time status of any connected street light without needing to visit it.

 Large Scale Wireless Testbed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Challenge
+Challenge
-"""""""""""""
+"""""""""

 - The Internet of Things (IoT) enables sensors to collect and share data about their environments via the internet and make them “smart”.
-It is crucial to design, develop and rigorously test the wireless protocol (e.g. Wifi, 5G, Bluetooth) used for network connectivity.
+It is crucial to design, develop and rigorously test the wireless protocol (e.g. Wi-Fi, 5G, Bluetooth) used for network connectivity.

-The Approach
+Approach
-""""""""""""
+""""""""

 - UMBRELLA’s node includes multiple wireless technologies, including short-range, long-range, cellular, non-cellular, licensed and unlicensed technologies.
 - The nodes are placed in indoor and outdoor locations, with the majority located in real-world locations across the South Gloucestershire region.
 - Radios include IEEE 802.15.4, Bluetooth Low Energy, Ultrawideband, LTE/5G, NB-IoT, LoRa,
 - The UMBRELLA platform includes various tools that allow running network diagnostics, visualising wireless networks, collecting performance metrics and evaluating them against one another.

-The Benefits
+Benefits
-""""""""""""
+""""""""

-- The presence of multiple radios in one testbed allows users to test their applications and protocols with multiple wireless technologies and evaluate them all on one platform.
+- The presence of multiple radios in one testbed allows users to test their applications and protocols with multiple wireless technologies and evaluate them on one platform.

 Robotics Testbed
 ----------------